Rarámuri: Batári/Paciki(Tesgüino) and Community Events(Tesgüinadas)

-Tesgüinadas is an important aspect of Tarahumara culture as it is often the only time when men have intercourse with their wives.
-They act as social lubricants, as Tarahumara are very shy and private.
-Anthropologist John Kennedy describes the institution of tesgüinada as an important social fabric of Tarahumara culture which he calls the "tesgüino network".
+These "Tesgüinadas" are an important aspect of Rarámuri culture as it is often the only time when men have intercourse with their wives.
+They act as social lubricants, as Rarámuri are very shy and private.
+Anthropologist John Kennedy describes the institution of these events are as an important social fabric of Rarámuri culture which he calls the "tesgüino network".
 He also states that "the average Tarahumara spends at least 100 days per year directly concerned with tesgüino and much of this time under its influence or aftereffects."

-The religious role of tesgüino is a very important aspect of tesgüinada.
-Before one can drink an olla of tesgüino they must dedicate it to Onorúame.
+The religious role of Batári is a very important aspect of tesgüinada.
+Before one can drink an olla of Batári they must dedicate it to Onorúame.
 During the curing ceremonies, the olla must rest in front of a cross until the ceremony is over.
-At age 14, a boy is allowed to drink tesgüino for the first time after a short sermon about his manly responsibilities.
+At age 14, a boy is allowed to drink Batári for the first time after a short sermon about his manly responsibilities.
 These rituals can sometimes last as long as 48 hours.
-Tesgüinadas are usually accompanied by dancing and the playing of fiddles, flutes, drums, and guitars.
+"Tesgüinadas" are usually accompanied by dancing and the playing of fiddles, flutes, drums, and guitars.